State Security Service of Georgia: History

 The first State Security Service unit – Special Squad (განსაკუთრებული რაზმი)- was introduced and approved on July 26, 1918 in the Democratic Republic of Georgia.
-Its tasks included fighting bolshevik urpsisings, insurgents, counterfeiters, criminals and overall activities necessary for the security of the Democratic Republic of Georgia.
+Its tasks included fighting bolshevik uprisings, insurgents, counterfeiters, criminals and overall activities necessary for the security of the Democratic Republic of Georgia.
 The first head of the Special Squad was Melchizedek (Meki) Kedia.

 After the Soviet Occupation of Georgia in 1921 a repressive institution was created instead.
 It was originally part of the Ministry of State Security of the Georgian SSR and was repeatedly reformed and merged with the Ministry of Internal Affairs over the course of several decades before both ministries ultimately merged in 2003.
 Before the Georgian declaration of independence from the Soviet Union in 1991, the Republic had its own republican intelligence agency on the basis of the Committee for State Security (KGB), which was notable in part because the Georgian KGB was considered by the party leadership to be the most effective of regional branches of the KGB.
 The Georgian KGB was under the notable 30 year rule of Aleksi Inauri and Givi Gumbaridze for most of its existence.

 Until 2015 the State Security Agency was an integral part of the MIA and its primary intelligence as well as counterintelligence component.
 In the fight against terrorism, however, Georgia lacked a uniform coordinated force as many law enforcement units and government agencies claimed counter terrorism as their area of responsibility, despite the fact a specialised and designated anti-terror unit had already existed for many years.
 In order to unify the efforts of all institutions, an interagency mechanism was established in 2014 that would operate as a joint task force subordinated to a crisis management council in the event of major terrorist attacks.
 Nonetheless, as a result of the rapidly increasing threat of international terrorism, the Georgian government decided to reinstate the State Security Service as a separate and independent agency and task it with priority counter terrorism related missions and activities.
 For this task the country's most elite counter terror unit has been transferred to the SSSG for all operative measures.